NixTS/stock-trading-journal/README.md

 The option to display a certain number of trades, todays or all time trades statistic is implemented.
 Showing number of trades, profit/loss, number of long/short, number of winning/losing trades and win-loss-ratio.
 > As a frequent User, I want to see my trading statistics.

-The Terminal based app with direct keyboard input and input validation allows lightning fast controll over the app without having the danger of putting in incorrect data.
+The Terminal based app with keyboard input and input validation allows lightning fast control over the app without having the danger of putting in incorrect data.
 > As a frequent User, I want to be as efficient as possible when using the app.

 > As a User, I want to input stock trading data without the danger of pushing incorrect data.